thunlp/ERNIE/README.md

   python3 code/merge.py
 ```

-If you want to get anchor2id by yourself, run the following code after `python3 pretrain_data/extract.py 4`
+If you want to get anchor2id by yourself, run the following code(this will take about half a day) after `python3 pretrain_data/extract.py 4`
 ```shell
   # extract anchors
   python3 pretrain_data/utils.py get_anchors